georgian-io-archive/foreshadow/doc/developers.rst

    If all the tests pass you're all set up!

-.. note:: By default all tests run including our integration tests which test model performance on a number of dummy datasets.
-These may be long running.
-To prevent these tests running set the environmental variable `MODE` to `FAST`
+.. note:: Our platform also includes integration tests that asses the overall performance of our framework using the default settings on a few standard ML datasets.
+By default these tests are not executed, to run them, set an environmental variable called `FORESHADOW_TESTS` to `ALL`

 Adding Transformers
 -------------------